 Just because you feel uptight, upset, or on the spot about a question doesn’t mean you can’t answer it well!

 Generally, when you’re asked a question, one of three things is true:

 - You don’t know the answer, but you have a good idea of how to find it; or

 - You’re completely clueless about the answer, and maybe the entire topic.

 - If your question is, “Jezra, who can benefit public from speaking coaching?”
 I know the answer. (“Everyone.”)

 - If the question is, “Jezra, what’s the circumference of the earth?”
 I don’t know the answer, but I know how to find out. (“Would you like me to Google that and get back to you?”)

-- If the question is, “How many players are on a hockey team?,” I literally don’t have a clue.
-I know that Wayne Gretzky was considered a great hockey player, and that’s literally everything I know about hockey. (“I don’t know.”)
+- If the question is, “Why is Wayne Getzky such a great hockey player?”
+I literally don’t have a clue, because I basically know nothing about hockey (“I don’t know.”)